truecharts/public/website/src/content/docs/clustertool/virtual-machines/systemrequirements.md

 Unfortunately, AMD (i)GPUs continue to be rather lacklustre in the Kubernetes world.
 AMD GPUs are *supposed* to work under Kubernetes, but suffer limitations such as only being able to be used by 1 app/chart at a time, which makes them hard to recommend.

 Nvidia, and to some extent Intel, GPUs by comparison will almost always work "out of the box".

-### SCALE VM Host Caveats

-Users running the Talos VM atop a TrueNAS SCALE host system that want to also take advantage of GPU passthrough to the VM will require a **minimum** of 2 *different* GPUs to be present in the system.

-The GPU desired to be passed through to the Talos VM will need to be [isolated](/clustertool/virtual-machines/truenas-scale/#gpu-isolation) within SCALE.

-This could include any of the following combinations:

-**GPU1:** Dedicated Nvidia GPU isolated within SCALE for VM passthrough

-**GPU2:** Intel/AMD iGPU

-or

-**GPU1:** Motherboard IPMI GPU

-**GPU2:** Intel iGPU or dedicated Nvidia GPU isolated within SCALE for VM passthrough